Local and Global Heights on Weighted Projective Varieties: Weighted projective varieties

-The example above shows the benefits of weighted projective spaces from a computational point of view, since it is much easier to compute with $\left[ J_2: J_4: J_6: J_{10} \right] $ because the coordinates have much smaller degrees instead of $\left[ J_2^{30}: J_4^{15}: J_6^{10}: J_{10}^6 \right]$.
-It was exactly this fact which led to the definition of the weighted general common divisors and weighted heights in \cite{mandili-sh} and \cite{b-g-sh}; as we will see in detail in \cref{sect-4}.
+Example above shows the benefits of weighted projective spaces from a computational point of view, since it is much easier to compute with $\left[ J_2: J_4: J_6: J_{10} \right] $ because the coordinates have much smaller degrees instead of $\left[ J_2^{30}: J_4^{15}: J_6^{10}: J_{10}^6 \right]$.
+It was exactly this fact and computational efforts in \cite{M2} which led to the definition of the weighted general common divisors and weighted heights in \cite{mandili-sh} and \cite{b-g-sh}; as we will see in detail in \cref{sect-4}. $\M_2$ is a very nice example of doing explicit computations, however GIT guarantees that the theory works in every genus.